2.0 Authority Control

 - Make sure that there is a series authority record for any series in any bibliographic record and the publisher in the book and on the authority record match.

-- SmartPort in any records that are not in WorkFlows.
+- SmartPort any records that are not in WorkFlows.
 Make sure the treatment listed in the authority record is the treatment you apply to your bibliographic record.

 - Make sure the tagging is correct.